jlhess/SIEM/README.md

 <h2>Description</h2>
-I set up Azure Sentinel and connect it to a VM acting as a honeypot.
-Powershell script used to look up Geolocation information from login attempts and plot it on the map.
+I set up Azure Sentinel and connected it to a VM acting as a honeypot.
+Powershell script was used to look up Geolocation information from login attempts and plot it on a map.
 <br />